Rate limits

 RPC transport guidance

-Section titled “RPC transport guidance”- The public RPC API and
+Section titled “RPC transport guidance”- the public RPC API requires HTTPS with

-POST /v1/sizeboth require HTTPS withHTTP/2. - Reuse a stable pool of long-lived HTTP/2 connections instead of creating a new connection for each request.
+HTTP/2 - reuse a stable pool of long-lived HTTP/2 connections instead of creating a new connection for each request

-- For parallel RPC traffic and sizing traffic, keep at most about
+- for parallel RPC traffic, keep at most about

-128per account across all regions combined. - When ramping a pool against one RPC or Search sizing hostname, do not open more than about
+128per account across all regions combined - when ramping a pool against one RPC hostname, do not open more than about

 Websocket guidance